US Toll Free Call/Text:

 This action results in a bulge that is visible or can be felt.

-Can a Hernia cause ED?
+Can a Hernia cause ED

 Some individuals may also acquire Erectile Dysfunction after Hernia surgery.

-How to overcome ED risk?
+How to overcome Hernia-induced ED risk

 Weakened abdominal muscles in Hernia patients increase their risk of developing ED.